zephyrproject-rtos/zephyr/doc/kernel/overview/kernel_fundamentals.rst

 The Zephyr kernel provides four types of objects that allow different contexts to synchronize their execution.

 The microkernel provides the object types listed below.
-These types are primarily designed to be used by tasks, and have only a limited ability to be used by fibers and ISRs.
+These types are intended for tasks, with limited ability to be used by fibers and ISRs.

 * A *semaphore* is a counting semaphore, which indicates how many units of a particular resource are available.